pjvds/dotfiles/README.md

 This repostory contains 10 years of dotfile history with various configurations.
 Currently I'm running Arch Linux with the tilling window manager bspwm.
 Most applications are configured with a dark theme called monokai in combination with the purple tints of the dracula theme.

+# Topical

+These dotfiles follow the Low Coupling, High Cohesion principal.
+This means the hotkey daemon doesn't know all the bindings, because this would mean that the hotkey daemon configuration couples to all applications installed that want an hotkey.
+Instead a application can expose it's hotkey configuration that will be sources by the hotkey daemon.

+# Components
+There's a few special files in the hierarchy.

+bin/: Anything in bin/ will get added to your $PATH and be made available everywhere. topic/login: Executed then the windows manager is loaded. topic/init.zsh: Sourced before any ZSH plugin or oh-my-zsh is loaded. topic/aliases.zsh: Sourced after all ZSH plugins and oh-my-zsh is loaded. topic/hotkeys: Sourced by the hotkey daemon.

+topic/install.zsh: Any file named install.sh is executed when you run script/install.

 # Features

 ## Ly